-Sources: City of Gliroy 2002a; City of Morgan Fill 2016a; City of Santa Clara 2017; City of Santa Clara 2017; County of Merced 2013a; County of Santa Clara 1994, 2016a; San Benito County Airport Land Use Commission 2001.
+Sources: City of Gilroy 2002a; City of Morgan Hill 2016a; City of San Jose 2011; City of Santa Clara 2010; County of Merced 2013a; County of San Benito 2015a; County of Santa Clara 1994, 2016a; San Benito County Airport Land Use Commission 2001.
 Note: Acronyms that are part of policy titles are not defined.
-They are considered part of the proper noun. dBA = A-weighted decibel dB = decibel SCCC = Santa Clara County Code DNL = day/night sound level BART = Bay Area Rapid Transit Lmax = maximum sound level PPV = peak particle velocity SENL = single-event noise level Ldn = day-night sound level Eq = sound level equivalent FTA = Federal Transit Administration CNEL = community noise equivalent level Electromagnetic Fields and Electromagnetic Interference
+They are considered part of the proper noun.

+dBA = A-weighted decibel

+dB = decibel SCCC = Santa Clara County Code

+DNL = day/night sound level

+BART = Bay Area Rapid Transit

+Lmax = maximum sound level

+PPV = peak particle velocity

+SENL = single-event noise level

+Ldn = day-night sound level

+Leq = sound level equivalent FTA = Federal Transit Administration

+CNEL = community noise equivalent level

-Table 4 Regional and Local Plans and Policies Relevant to Electromagnetic Fields and Electromagnetic Interference
+Electromagnetic Fields and Electromagnetic Interference

 Plans and Policies Summary City of Santa Clara Santa Clara City Code, Title 12 Chapter 40 Sec 450 This section of the Santa Clara City Code provides the following exception regarding underground utilities for facilities transmitting electric energy in excess of specified voltages and for mass transit conveyances: Poles, overhead wires, and associated overhead facilities used for the transmission of electric energy with potential difference of more than fifty thousand (50,000) volts or any overhead circuit with a current carrying capacity of four hundred (400) amperes or more at twelve thousand (12,000) volts line to line or direct current facilities used for mass transit conveyances shall be exempt from the provisions of this article.
-City of Gilroy Gilroy City Code Chapter 30 Article XXXV The Gilroy City Code includes a number of sections concerning RF EMF and EMI that relate to the HSR project: Subsection 30.35.16.i 2016 A plan for safety/security considerations, consistent with section 30.35.19 (Non-ionizing Electromagnetic Radiation or NIER exposure).
+City of Gilroy Gilroy City Code Chapter 30 Article XXXV The Gilroy City Code includes a number of sections concerning RF EMF and EMI that relate to the HSR project: Subsection 30.35.16.i 2016 A plan for safety/security considerations, consistent with section 30.35.19 (Non- ionizing Electromagnetic Radiation or NIER exposure).
 A detailed description of the proposed measures to ensure that the public would be kept at a safe distance from any NIER transmission source associated with the proposed wireless communication facility, consistent with the NIER standards of the FCC or any potential future superseding standards, must be submitted as part of the application.
 The submitted plans must also show that the outer perimeter of the facility site (or NIER hazard zone in the case of rooftop antennas) will be posted with bilingual NIER hazard warning signage that also indicates the facility operator and an emergency contact.
-The emergency contact shall be someone available on a twenty-four (24) hour a day basis who is authorized by the applicant to act on behalf of the applicant regarding an emergency situation.
-For the protection of emergency response personnel, each wireless communication facility shall
+The emergency contact shall be someone available on a twenty-four (24) hour a day